ztgrace/changeme/README.md

 ## Docker

+A convenient way of running changeme is to do so inside a Docker container.
+You can run a pre-built container from Docker Hub, or build your own using the instructions below.

+### Run changeme in Docker

+1. Download the container: `docker pull ztgrace/changeme`
+2. Run the container: `docker run -it ztgrace/changeme /bin/bash`

+### Build from

 1. Build the docker container: `docker build -t changeme .`
-2. Run changeme from inside the container: `docker run -it changeme changeme.py -h`
+2. Run changeme from inside the container: `docker run -it changeme /bin/bash'

 ## Usage Examples